wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 1. Run the following Linux shell script to install a memory leak application in WebSphere Application Server, which will also restart the WebSphere application server to pick up the changes.

     a.
-From a Terminal window, ensure you are in the directory that where the script is located
+From a terminal window, ensure you are in the directory that where the script is located

         cd /home/ibmuser/WAS-Automation-LabFiles/techxchange/lab2-MemoryLeak